raggleton/cmspubstyle/README.md

 - `COMMAND(xxx)` for sections inside `\xxx{...}` (e.g. `COMMAND('abstract')` for the abstract)

 A rule should have **at least 2** test cases: one case in which it fails the rule, and one case in which it passes the rule.
-Tests for rules are implemente by instances of the `TestRule` class.
+Tests for rules are implemented by instances of the `TestRule` class.
 Each instance must have the `Rule` object which it is testing, the sample text string it is testing against, and whether or not the string should pass the rule (set via the `should_pass` arg).

 The more test cases the better!